ThinkbotsAreFree/sona/README.md

 ### entities

-entities are structures of atoms.
+entities are structures made of atoms.

 ```
 a(b c(d) e)